securityfirst/tent-content/contents_en/travel/kidnapping/advanced/capture.md

 [Title]: # (Capture)
 [Order]: # (1)

-The first 15 - 45 minutes are the most dangerous moments in the event; the abductors will be under stress, they are probably armed and most likely to use weapons if resistance is shown.
-Your objective is to survive, hence:

-*   Be calm and cooperative, speak only when spoken to, listen carefully and attentively, avoid sudden moves.
-Do not behave aggressively or try to be a hero: accept the situation.
-*   If in a group, try not to be separated.
-Appoint one person to speak for the group, selected on the basis of ability rather than formal rank.
+# The first 15 - 45 minutes

+This is the most dangerous time.

+Kidnappers are likely to:

+*	Be under stress;
+*	Be armed;
+*	Use weapons if you show resistance.

+### Remember, your goal is to survive and regain freedom.

+## Cooperate.

+*   Be calm and cooperative;
+*	Speak only when spoken to;
+*	Listen carefully and attentively;
+*	Avoid sudden moves;
+*   Avoid eye contact, which may appear aggressive.

+## Accept the situation.

+*	Do not be aggressive;
-*   Do not attempt to escape and or to physically resist.
+*	Do not physically resist;
-*   Do not make eye contact it may be mistaken for aggression.
+*	Do not be a hero;
+*   Do not attempt escape;
-*   Recognise that fear and shock are normal reactions.
+*	Fear and shock are normal reactions.

+## Stay together
+*   If in a group, try not to be separated;
+*	Appoint a spokesperson based on ability, not rank.